Nauhcnay/flat_magic_backend/README.md

 ### 5. Install Photoshop plugin
 Download the [flatting plugin]() and unzip it to any place.
 This zip file contains 2 files:
 1. 9e42a570_PS.ccx, open it to install
-2. Flatting actions_mac.atn/Flatting actions_win.atn, open it in photoshop, as "Actions->load actions".
+2. Flatting actions_mac.atn / Flatting actions_win.atn, open it in photoshop, as "Actions->load actions".
 Please choose the right file which matches your OS.
+(Currently Flatting actions_win.atn is not available)

 ## Color filling APIs (continues updating)